scriptnull/vishnubharathi.codes/source/_posts/cuelang.md

 CUE disallows overrides - want to see a practical example of this.
 Forgetting to override values in an inherited config file is a great way to do something bad in production systems; if the default value is not good enough, then forgetting to override that default value might easily cause troubles.
 Example: default config setting of a container has memory limit as 256mb but the application running in the container needs 512mb of memory to function properly; if the author of that application forgets to override, then that would impact the application when it is trying to run - often silently after deploying to prod :D  Does CUE help us combat this problem?
 I will continue reading for now and wait to know.

+> Inheritance, is not commutative and idempotent in the general case.
+In other words, order matters.
+This makes it hard to track where values are coming from.
+This is not only true for humans, but also machines.

+### Other config languages

+Some notes from the docs with comparison to other config languages:

+> Like Jsonnet, CUE is a superset of JSON

+> CUE’s focus is data validation whereas Jsonnet focuses on data templating (boilerplate removal).
+Jsonnet was not designed with validation in mind.

+Here comes HCL (one of my favorite config languages):

+> HCL has some striking similarities with GCL.
+But whether this was a coincidence or deliberate, it removes the core source of complexity of GCL: inheritance.

+> Also, whether the removal of inheritance was a coincidence or great insight, there is no construct given in return that one might need for larger scale configuration management.
+This means the use of HCL may hit a ceiling for medium to larger setups.